Omudhome Ogbru, PharmD

 DRUG CLASS AND MECHANISM: Quinapril belongs in a class of drugs called angiotensin converting enzyme (ACE) inhibitors.
-ACE inhibitors are used for treating high blood pressure and heart failure and for preventing kidney failure due to hypertension and diabetes.
+ACE inhibitors are used for treating high blood pressure and heart failure and for preventing kidney failure due to high blood pressure and diabetes.
 Other drugs in this class are enalapril (Vasotec), ramipril (Altace), captopril (Capoten), fosinopril (Monopril), benazepril (Lotensin), lisinopril (Zestril, Prinivil), moexipril (Univasc) and trandolapril (Mavik).
-Angiotensin converting enzyme is important because it produces angiotensin II.
+ACE is important because it produces angiotensin II.
 Angiotensin II contracts the muscles of the arteries in the heart and the rest of the body, narrowing the arteries and thereby elevating blood pressure.
-In the kidney, the narrowing caused by angiotensin II decreases blood flow and increases the filtration pressure in the kidney.
+In the kidney, the narrowing caused by angiotensin II decreases blood flow and increases the arterial filtration pressure in the kidney.
 ACE inhibitors such as quinapril lower blood pressure by inhibiting the formation of angiotensin II, thereby relaxing the arterial muscles and enlarging the arteries.
 This increases the flow of blood and oxygen to the heart so that it can pump blood more efficiently.
 The enlargement of the arteries elsewhere in the body also makes it easier for the heart to pump blood.
 This is particularly beneficial when there is heart failure.
-In the kidneys this increases blood flow and reduces the filtration pressure in the kidneys.
-Quinapril was approved by the FDA in November, 1991.
+In the kidneys ACE inhibitors increase blood flow and reduce the filtration pressure in the kidneys.
+Quinapril was approved by the FDA in November 1991.

 PREPARATIONS: Tablets: 5, 10, 20 and 40 mg

-PRESCRIBED FOR: Quinapril is used alone or in combination with other drugs to treat hypertension and heart failure.
+PRESCRIBED FOR: Quinapril is used alone or in combination with other drugs to treat high blood pressure and heart failure.
 As with other ACE inhibitors, quinapril also is used to delay the progression of kidney failure in patients with diabetes.

-DOSING: The recommended dose for treating hypertension is 10-80 mg a day as a single dose or in two doses.
-The dose for heart failure is 20-40 mg a day in two divided doses.
+DOSING: The recommended dose for treating high blood pressure is 10-80 mg a day as a single dose or in two doses every 12 hours.
+Start at 5 to 20 mg daily.
+The initial dose for heart failure is 5 mg every 12 hours and the maintenance dose is 20 to 40 mg a day as a single dose or in two divided doses every 12 hours.
 Quinapril should be taken on an empty stomach because food reduces its absorption.

-DRUG INTERACTIONS: The use of ACE inhibitors with potassium supplements, salt substitutes or diuretics (e.g., spironolactone) that increase potassium in the blood may lead to excessive potassium levels.
+DRUG INTERACTIONS: The use of ACE inhibitors with potassium supplements, salt substitutes or diuretics (for example, spironolactone [Aldactone]) that increase potassium in the blood may lead to excessive potassium levels in the body.
 Potassium levels should be closely monitored whenever ace inhibitors are use in combination with these drugs.